christopheraue/m-ruby-concurrently/USAGE.md

 `concurrently{}` is a shortcut for `concurrent_proc{}.call_and_forget`.
 {Concurrently::Proc#call_and_forget} does not evaluate its code right away but schedules it to run during the next iteration of the event loop.
-But, since the root evaluation didn't await anything the event loop has never been entered and the evaluation of the concurrent proc has never been started.
+But, since the root evaluation did not await anything the event loop has never been entered and the evaluation of the concurrent proc has never been started.

 A more subtle variation of this behavior occurs in the following scenario: